shuque/check_serial/README.md

 if the serial numbers are in sync or not, and if not, by how much.
-Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), to restrict the queries to only the IPv4 or IPv6 addresses of the servers, to specify the allowed drift, specify the number of query retries for each server, and whether to set the DNSSEC-OK flag.
+Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), explicit master server to compare serial numbers with, to restrict the queries to only the IPv4 or IPv6 addresses of the servers, to specify the allowed drift, specify the number of query retries for each server, and whether to set the DNSSEC-OK flag.

 The exit status of the program is: